-Senate Races 2020 Odds Tracker: Dems Favored to Win Control
+Senate Races 2020 Odds Tracker: Graham-Harrison Tightens in SC

-That means, not only are Democrats favored to win the White House, they're favored to win both the Senate and House.
+That means, not only are Democrats favored to win the White House, they're favored to win the House and the Senate.

 BOOKMARK: Our Daily Presidential Odds Tracker To Stay On Top Of The Odds

 With the exception of Alabama, all of the races listed below are Republican-held seats.
 Michigan Sen. Gary Peters, a Democrat, is a -275 favorite to retain his seat.
 He was as high as -500 but as Presidential polls tightened in that race, so did his numbers.

 Tuberville defeated former Trump Attorney General Jeff Sessions in the Republican primary by being even more pro-Trump than Sessions, who was the first Republican senator to endorse Trump the first time around and quit the Senate to join the administration, only to be declared disloyal by Trump for recusing himself from the Russia probe.
 Trump has belittled and berated Sessions and pushed for Tuberville.